Nurse Intern IV

 The participant shall:

-- Complete Mountain States Health Alliance orientation
+- Complete all required Mountain States Health Alliance orientation

 - Complete facility and unit orientation

 - Achieve competencies guided by a standardized outlined curriculum